neilkatahira/EE-Emerge-2020-Loopmaster/docs/README.md

 ## Dependencies

+#### Software
 [Code Composer Studio](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html)
 CCS is required for the Drumpad and the Footpad.
 When prompted, select the MSP430 if interfacing with the Drumpad or Footpad.

 [PureData](https://github.com/BelaPlatform/Bela/wiki/Getting-started-with-Bela)
 The Bela IDE is used for the majority of the workflow for the Beaglebone + Bela.

+#### Hardware & Model Creation
+[Altium](https://www.altium.com/) was used for PCB creation.
+[Fusion 360](https://www.autodesk.com/products/fusion-360/overview) was used for the creation of enclosures and other mechanical files.
+[Cura](https://ultimaker.com/software/ultimaker-cura) was used as our main slicer for 3D printing.
+The UC Davis ESDC's Ultimaker's and personal Ender 3 Pro's were used for fabrication here.

 ## Building